top of page

 In some moments this looks a lot like a traditional teacher, and in other moments it is absolute magic as learners begin teaching each other and stumbling upon great discoveries-- the "ah-has".

 At Evoke, we take great care with our Sparks-- that they are 1. safe, 2. kind, and 3. inspired every day.
-We guide our youngest tribe members with patience, a listening ear, curious questions to spark curiosity, and gentle coaching to keep learners on track.
+We guide our youngest tribe members with patience, a listening ear, thoughtful questions to spark curiosity, and gentle coaching to keep learners on track.

 We would never expect a Spark to have it all figured out.
 During daily observations, we identify the needs of each learner, and work to continuously meet them where they are at.